Saturday, 31 August 2024

 On the descent, John had a fall and his knee which has always been suspect gave way.
 We made slow progress to the 617-metre low point and then to.
 Bealachan Lochain Ghaineamhaich.
 The rain had started so we donned full waterproofs and had a discussion about whether to proceed to Glas Bheinn Mhor.
 It was John's call and he wanted to tick it off so we began the fairly easy 240 metres of ascent, John made slow but reasonable progress but on the steeper descent to the 738-metre bealach above Coire Odhar, he found walking increasingly difficult.

 It was 6pm and there were 5.5 kilometres of descent to go, the first 3 kilometres on a rough boggy path that made excruciating walking conditions for John and the midges were having a field day as they feasted themselves on slow walkers.
-The Robbers' Waterfall was the only consolation as John ratcheted himself down with his right leg incapable of bending.
+The Robbers' Waterfall was the only consolation as John ratcheted himself down with his right leg incapable of bending and collapsing several times on the boggy ground.
 We eventually made it to a place where we could cross the raging burn and reach the excellent path down to the micro-hydro station and the track back to the car.
 It was almost 10pm, we had been out for over 12 hours.
 A slow journey home meant that it was Wednesday before we got home.
 The good news was that Josh Kerr and Ingebrigsten had lost out to Cole Hocker, an American whose ego was under control.
+Instead of walking the next day, John stayed and we watched the Olympics and then the same again the next day.
+John could hardly walk so no exercise, my culinary skills were stretched instead.

 Buchaille Etive Beag up Glen Etive